ALLTERCO/cc3200tool/README.md

 optionally use the RTS and DTR lines of the serial port controller to automatically perform these actions via the `--sop2` and `--reset` options.

+If you received error "timed out while waiting for ack" after message "Resetting communications", then try to adjust `--break-duration` argument - make it more or less than the default (default is 10).

 See `cc3200tool -h` and `cc3200tool <subcommand> -h` for complete description of arguments.
 Some examples: